 After about 2 weeks, Nationwide deposited 4k into my checking account via direct wire.
-I’ve carried that policy for about 2 years and it just paid for itself plus any other medical issues that either of my dogs have during that timeline.
+I’ve carried that policy for about 2 years, and it just paid for itself plus any other emergency medical issues that either of my dogs had during that time.
 I now consider pet insurance mandatory on all my dogs.
-If you are going to adopt a puppy that’s going to be around a long time, get the insurance.
-If a serious condition like cancer hits your dog, you’ll at least have options to discuss if you want to treat your dog, or let them pass on in peace.
+If you are going to adopt a puppy that will be around a long time, get the insurance.
+If a serious condition like cancer hits your dog, you’ll at least have options to discuss if you want to treat your dog or let them pass on in peace.

-We were fortunate enough to be in a position to pay for Freyja’s surgery had Nationwide not covered it, but we are so thankful that they did considering it’s the cost of a semester of college tuition for one of our children.
-If you have an older dog, perhaps you may not get the mileage out of an insurance policy like this because you know you might put your dog down if there’s a major health issue.
-For us the policy has paid dividends and we now carry whole pet insurance on both of our dogs.
+We were fortunate enough to be in a position to pay for Freyja’s surgery had Nationwide not covered it.
+Still we are so thankful that they did, considering it’s the cost of a semester of college tuition for one of our children.
+If you have an older dog, perhaps they already have pre-existing conditions that would be excluded, or you may not get the mileage out of an insurance policy like this because you know you might put your dog down if there’s a major health issue.
+For us, the policy paid dividends, and we now carry pet health insurance on both of our dogs.